docQodly/docs/docs/studio/design-webforms/components.md

 |name|Text|the datasource of the column (i.e; address.city)|

-### File input
+### File upload

-The **File input** component provides a convenient way to upload files to the server.
+The **File upload** component provides a convenient way to upload files to the server.
 Thanks to this component, the user can upload a binary or a picture file and store it in an entity attribute.

-A File input component is made of two elements (that you can select separately):
+A File upload component is made of two elements (that you can select separately):

 ![alt-text](img/file-upload.png)